immersivecognition/unity-experiment-framework/README.md

 ![Experiment manager for Unity](media/banner.png)

 # ExpMngr - Experiment Manager for Unity
 A set of C# scripts which simplifies management of human-based experiments developed in Unity.
-This is the example project, see Releases for latest Unity Package.
+This is the example project, see [Releases](https://github.com/jackbrookes/unity-experiment-manager/releases) for latest Unity Package.

 ## Features

 ### Programming style

 * Classes for common experimental concepts such as `Session`, `Block` & `Trial`
-* Helps create maintainable and readable code using an Object-Oriented Programming style
+* Helps create maintainable and readable code using an Object-Oriented Programming style, fitting in with Unity's Component System

 ### Data collection